 External USB hubs also cause connectivity issues, so it’s a good idea to plug the cable directly into the PC or Mac.
 Additionally, you can eliminate interference from other USB devices by connecting your iPhone only.

 A faulty cable is another reason that can result in iTunes errors.
 Switch to a different Lightning power cord or an MFi-certified third-party cable, if possible.

 Restart iPhone and PC/Mac

 If the issue persists, restart your iPhone and PC/Mac and try again.
 That should help resolve common bugs and other anomalies preventing the devices from communicating with each other.

 To restart an iPhone, head over to Settings > General and select Shut Down.
 Swipe the Power icon to the right, wait for 30 seconds, and press and hold the Side button until you see the Apple logo.

 Run iTunes as Administrator in Windows

-If you use iTunes on the PC, running the program as an administrator could allow it to override any permission-related issues in Windows that result in “The value is missing” error.
-To do that, type itunes into the Start menu and select Run as administrator.
+If you use iTunes on the PC, running the program as an administrator could allow it to override any permission-related issues in Windows that result in a “The value is missing” error.
+To do that, type iTunes into the Start menu and select Run as administrator.

 If you see an iTunes icon on the desktop, you can also use the right-click context menu to launch the application with elevated privileges.